ulodciv/cluster_deployer/README.md

 	- Perhaps the RA could try to clean up a crashed master instance by starting it and shutting it down

-    - In all cases, RA should cancel promote of a slave that has a diverging timeline.

-    - RA should report a non replicating slave as down, somehow.
+    - RA should (optionally ?) report a non replicating slave as down.
 This can possibly be done with replication slots and inspecting the ouptut of

             SELECT * FROM pg_replication_slots